 - Super Punch-Out!!

-If you decide to order to Japanese version of the system, then EarthBound, Kirby's Dream Course, Super Castlevania IV, Street Fighter II Turbo: Hyper Fighting and Super Punch-Out!! are replaced by Fire Emblem: Mystery of the Emblem, The Legend of the Mystical Ninja / Ganbare Goemon: Yukihime Kyūshutsu Emaki, Panel de Pon and Super Street Fighter II: The New Challengers.
+If you decide to order to Japanese version of the system, then EarthBound, Kirby's Dream Course, Super Castlevania IV, Street Fighter II Turbo: Hyper Fighting and Super Punch-Out!! are replaced by Fire Emblem: Mystery of the Emblem, Super Formation Soccer, The Legend of the Mystical Ninja / Ganbare Goemon: Yukihime Kyūshutsu Emaki, Panel de Pon and Super Street Fighter II: The New Challengers.

 Star Fox 2 is perhaps the biggest news here; originally scheduled for release in the '90s, the Super FX 2-powered title was canned despite being practically finished.
 While seasoned SNES fans may be intimately familiar with the other 20 games on offer, Star Fox 2 is a curious proposition; it's a retro game which nobody has played before – in this totally finished and mastered form, at least.